DefinitelyTyped/tsd/README.md

 1. For now this only works with commits that actually changed the definition file you selected (eg, from `--history`) This will be expanded to allow selecting from any commit at a later date.

 ## Usage as module

-Outdated info until after we push out the preview release, but intended to work (as it is a key to some planned dependencies).

 TSD can be used as any JavaScript npm dependency in your project: the API used to implement the CLI is exposed: